Egress Gateway Best Practices

 Configuring CiliumEgressGatewayPolicy

-If you want outbound traffic to go through fixed Egress nodes (when accessing the internet, the source IP will be fixed to the public IP bound to the Egress node), refer to the following configuration method.
+If you want external traffic to go through a fixed Egress node (when accessing the public network, the source IP will be fixed to the public IP bound to the Egress node), configure as follows.

 Deploy an nginx workload: